ManifoldTechLtd/SRU-Odin/README.md

 > When something misbehaves, focus your comparison on the critical parameters
 > (`policy_scale`, control frequency, topic names, ONNX tensor shapes) — those are the ones
 > that must match for correct behavior.

+> The quality of code generated via the prompt workflow may vary depending on
+> the capability of the LLM used.
+In some cases, the generated code may require further
+> iteration and refinement with the LLM to achieve full functionality.
+Always validate
+> against the `Deployment/` reference and run the acceptance checks before deploying to
+> real hardware.

 ---